This page will help you understand Arizona alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 Arizona drinking laws do not require a blood alcohol concentration (BAC) test for a conviction of DUI.
 All that’s required is very simple.
 It’s an officer’s suspicion that a driver “is impaired to the slightest degree” from alcohol and/or a drug.

 A conviction based on such a suspicion is serious.
-Penalties include jail time, driver’s license suspension, alcohol assessment and treatment, and mandatory ignition interlock device (IID).
-This device prevents a vehicle’s engine from starting if there’s alcohol in the driver’s breath.
+Penalties include jail, driver’s license suspension, alcohol assessment and treatment, and mandatory ignition interlock device (IID).
+Such a device prevents a vehicle’s engine from starting if there’s alcohol in the driver’s breath.

 Also, possible probation, community service, and thousands of dollars in fines, fees and expenses.
 For example, IID installation costs about $1,500.
 There are also mainteance and monitoring costs.